Maldorana/CV/README.md

 - **Running** : I like to start my day with fresh air and a good run
 - **Writing** : I use my imagination to write all sorts of stories after a long hard day
-- **Video Games** : I'm the founder and administrator of a small gaming community where I organise online events
+- **Video Games** : I'm the founder and administrator of a small gaming community where I used to organise online competitive events with 30+ players.
+As a team, we've reached the top 1% of all players for that given game worldwide.
+- **Property investor** : I bought my first property after 2 years of research into the property market and I plan to build a solid and diverse portfolio by the time I'm 40.